Activities and Feedback

-We review and adapt the modules at our twice yearly team meetings to reflect best practice, topical issues and significant developments.
+SIFET uses its twice yearly team meetings of FEOs to We review and adapt FEOs presentations the modules at our twice yearly team meetings to reflect best practice, topical issues and significant developments.
 Furthermore, we use these regular meetings to ensure comprehensive in-house continuing professional development.
-In addition, we constantly monitor the effectiveness of our delivery, with regular and detailed feedback from students and schools on our materials, to ensure quality control.
-A copy of a typical module is available - if required.
+In addition, we monitor the effectiveness of our delivery, with regular and detailed feedback from students and schools on our materials, to ensure quality control.
+A copy of a typical presentation module is available - if required.

-This system of delivery of our financial education programme has been tried and tested over twelve years.
+This system of delivery of our financial education programme has been tried and tested over the last 14 years.
 It has been evaluated and has proved successful based on the feedback from schools.